LuisAssis24/AthleTrack/README.md

 ﻿# AthleTrack

-AthleTrack is a mobile-first training, attendance, and events companion designed for the Mobile Applications Development course at ESTGA.
+AthleTrack is a mobile-first training, attendance, and events companion designed for the Mobile Applications Development module in the Information Technologies course at the University of Aveiro.
 The project pairs an Android app built with Jetpack Compose and a Kotlin Spring Boot backend to help coaches manage squads, sessions, QR based check-ins, and shared calendars for their athletes.

 ## Core Capabilities
 - **Athlete experience**: daily timetable, QR attendance scanning via CameraX + ML Kit, upcoming events, and persistent login via DataStore.